ishfak-akbar/form-php/README.md

-# 🧾 Advanced PHP User Registration System
+# 🧾 User Registration System

 A modern, interactive web application built with **PHP**, **MySQL**, **JavaScript (AJAX)**, **HTML**, **CSS**, and **Tailwind CSS**.
 This project allows users to **register, view, edit, and delete** data — all dynamically without reloading the page — using a clean, modular, and responsive interface.